mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 * **MOSIP Key**

 The MOSIP key is the public key provided by the MOSIP adopter.
-This key is used to encrypt the biometric biometric.
-Details of the encryption is listed below.
-We recommend to rotate this key every 1 year.
+This key is used to encrypt the biometric.
+Details of the encryption are listed below.
+We recommend rotating this key every 1 year.

 ## Device Service - Communication Interfaces
 The section explains the necessary details of the biometric device connectivity, accessibility, discover-ability and protocols used to build and communicate with the device.

 The device should implement only the following set of APIs.
 All the API’s are independent of the physical layer and the operating system, with the invocation being different across operating systems.
 While the operating system names are defined in this spec a similar technology can be used for unspecified operating systems.
 It is expected that the device service ensures that the device is connected locally to the host.

 ### Device Discovery
 Device discovery would be used to identify MOSIP compliant devices in a system by the applications.
-The protocol is designed as simple plug and play with all the necessary abstraction to the specifics.
+The protocol is designed as a simple plug and play with all the necessary abstraction to the specifics.

 #### Device Discovery Request
 ```JSON